2023 in climate change: Natural events and phenomena

 Reporting on the reduced Antarctic sea ice extent in mid 2023, researchers concluded that a "regime shift" may be taking place "in which previously important relationships no longer dominate sea ice variability".

 The area burned by the 2023 Canadian wildfires was more than twice that of any prior year of record.

+A study published in June 2024 concluded that the frequency and intensity of extreme fire events more than doubled from 2003 to 2023.